kubernetes/contributor-site/content/en/blog/2026/sig-arch-api-spotlight.md

 API is changed, either at design or implementation.

 **FM: Is this during the Kubernetes Enhancement Proposal (KEP) process?
-Since KEPs are mandatory for enhancements, I assume part of the work intersects with API governance?**
+Since KEPs are mandatory for enhancements, I assume part of the work intersects with API Governance?**

 **JL**: It can.
 [KEPs](https://github.com/kubernetes/enhancements/blob/master/keps/README.md) vary in how detailed they are.
 Some include literal API definitions.
 When they do, we can perform an API